mynkprtp/Hack-36-Hackathon/README.md

 ## How it Works:

-A: User Details will be saved in Database
+- User Details will be saved in Database

-B: System and our team will Look for Hospitals by User Details
+- System and our team will Look for Hospitals by User Details

-C: If Details found then System will Send a mail to user which contains details of treatment.
+- If Details found then System will Send a mail to the User which will contain the details of treatment.

 ## Website Contains: